 Now that we've reviewed how many water slides are at Volcano Bay, how large it is, and what makes it different, let's go over some tips for couples.
 A day together at Volcano Bay is sure to bring you closer together – as long as you plan ahead.

 Here's your first tip: there are lounge chairs throughout the entire park.
 Most people grab chairs on the main beach and near the front of the park because that's what they see when they first arrive.

 Instead, head to the back of the park or along the sides and you'll find pockets of chairs that are a lot less crowded.
 Do this first, then use the lockers that are near whatever seating area you've selected.

 Choose The Right Day

 If you can, visit together on a weekday (as long as it is not a major holiday time like Spring Break).
 Weekdays are usually much less crowded than weekends.
-And if it is during summer vacation, spring break, or other holidays, forget it.
+And if it is during summer vacation, spring break, or other holidays, be ready for crowds.

 Pro-tip: Make it a staycation at a Universal Orlando hotel

 All official Universal Orlando hotels offer early morning entry into the theme parks and Volcano Bay on most days.
 Guests of the hotels can enter Volcano Bay 30 minutes early.
 Just check with the Team Members at the entrance to make sure you enter the right line to get into the park early.
 Even better, Universal's Cabana Bay Beach Resort is the closest hotel to Volcano Bay, with a special walkway directly to the park's entrance.

 You can also visit Orlando-Parenting.com to see Why Universal’s Cabana Bay Beach Resort is one of the BEST Orlando Hotels for Families